Patricia Gómez: Tenure

 Led by Zamora – a skilled negotiator considered pragmatic toward the government – the PDC in the Senate centered its focus on oversight and foreign relations.
 The party tapped Gómez to chair the chamber's International Policy Commission, a post she wrested control of from UD – the larger opposition front – with the votes of the ruling Movement for Socialism (MAS).
 She went on to head the commission for the duration of her tenure, with intermissions in 2017 and 2018 to occupy the PDC's sole seat on the Senate's governing directorate.

 Gómez was the PDC's representative on the Senate Ethics Commission from 2015 to 2016.
 Appointed leader of the PDC parliamentary group in 2016, she was ratified on the Ethics Commission that May.
 Decisions taken by Gómez from this position generated tensions within her caucus.
 In September, she joined the MAS in approving amendments to the body's regulations, which – among other things – obligated senators with pending legal sentences in the appeals process to request temporary leave.
 Gómez defended the new norm, stating that legislators should be "grateful" for the "possibility" to remain in office after an initial sentence.
 Opponents, however, criticized it as a means for the ruling party to oust its critics from office.

 For her stance on the controversial rules change, Gómez was expelled from the PDC.
 Further threats to unseat her never panned out, though members of the party did lodge complaints against her with the Ethics Commission.
 Faced with discontent from within its own ranks, the MAS ultimately repealed the articles in question.
-Gómez – who remained an independent for the rest of her tenure – served another term on the Ethics Commission in 2019 and later backed similar legislation prohibiting individuals with legal sentences for violence against women from serving as civil servants.
+Gómez remained an independent for the duration of her tenure, and served another term on the Ethics Commission in 2019.
+She later backed similar legislation prohibiting individuals with legal sentences for violence against women from serving as civil servants.